nkalpaxis/NBA_DFS/README.md

 # NBA DFS Spreadsheet

+# !!
+In order to see the color coded sheet with all columns, click the NBA DFS - Data Table.pdf and click download and the spreadsheet will open in your browser

 This spreadsheet is used for NBA DFS purposes for the FanDuel website, all salaries & projections are tailored for FanDuel.
 The data used in the sheet comes from the following sources, updated daily;

 - FanDuel: player list CSV which includes; salary, fantasy points per game, players team, and players opponent